 Risk Impact: If your human asset management strategy resorts to contractors as your safety net, are you really managing your human assets strategically and for organizational sustainability, or are you just really engaging in short-term ‘plug and play’?
 What is the real cost to the organization, when your contractors walk out the door – with no loyalty at all?

 This leads us to the final question that no one wants to own, “Who is going to do all the work”?

 - With headcount slashing, typically 100% of the work still needs to be done, with the remaining 90% of the staff to do it.
 As an operating premise, that’s scary enough.
-Now let’s talk about overworking and depleting the remaining staff from a human asset strategy perspective?
+Think about the consequences of overworking and depleting the remaining staff from a human asset strategy perspective.
 What does this do for your long-term strategic initiatives?
 Not much!

 - Then, if we engage in any of the above headcount/cost cutting/rightsizing initiatives, imagine the catastrophic, long-term organizational risk consequences.
 From a shareholder/investor perspective, any of these initiatives can be borderline management malfeasance.